 New research from colleagues at the Center for Employment Equity (CEE) finds that while white and Asian men dominate the workforces of the largest Silicon Valley Tech firms, there are companies among their ranks that demonstrate achieving diversity in their workforces is currently possible.

 The Center for Employment Equity is a new research center at UMass which conducts research on workplace equity, disseminating results widely to scholars, the public, policymakers, agencies, and the media.
-ISSR is proud to have been a partner in the CEE's development, and to serve as institutional home for the Center's Director.
+ISSR is proud to have been a partner in CEE's development, and to serve as its institutional home.

 Read the full press release about this important new report here, and visit the the CEE website to connect with this team's wider agenda.